fused-effects/fused-effects/README.md

 ### Higher-order effects

 Unlike some other effect systems, `fused-effects` offers _higher-order_ (or _scoped_) effects in addition to first-order algebraic effects.
-In a strictly first-order algebraic effect system, operations (like `local` or `catchError`) which specify some action limited to a given scope must be implemented as interpreters, hard-coding their meaning in precisely the manner algebraic effects were designed to avoid.
-By specifying effects as higher-order functors, these operations are likewise able to be given a variety of interpretations.
+In a strictly first-order algebraic effect system, operations like `local` or `catchError`, which specify some action limited to a given scope, must be implemented as interpreters, hard-coding their meaning in precisely the manner algebraic effects were designed to avoid.
+By specifying effects as higher-order functors, this limitation is removed, meaning that these operations admit a variety of interpretations.
 This means, for example, that you can introspect and redefine both the `local` and `ask` operations provided by the `Reader` effect, rather than solely `ask` (as is the case with certain formulations of algebraic effects).

 As Nicolas Wu et al. showed in _[Effect Handlers in Scope][]_, this has implications for the expressiveness of effect systems.
 It also has the benefit of making effect handling more consistent, since scoped operations are just syntax which can be interpreted like any other, and are thus simpler to reason about.